Botswana Human Right 2017 Report April 2018

 e.
 Acceptable Conditions of Work

-The minimum hourly wage for most full-time labor in the private sector was 3.80 pula (approximately $0.58), which did not provide a decent standard of living for a worker and family.
-The cabinet determined wage policy based on recommendations from the National Economic, Manpower, and Incomes Committee, which consists of representatives of the government, private sector, and the Botswana Federation of Trade Unions.
-The Ministry of Labor and Home Affairs was responsible for enforcing the minimum wage, and each district had at least one labor inspector.
+According to the Ministry of Employment, Labor Productivity, and Skills Development, the minimum hourly wage for full-time labor in the private sector was determined by sector.
+The minimum wage for domestic workers was raised six percent in October to over three pula ($0.30) per hour, or approximately 26 pula ($2.60) per day.
+The minimum wage for workers in the agricultural sector was also raised to 700 pula ($70) per month.
+According to a 2011 survey of formal sector employment by Statistics Botswana, monthly average earnings were 4,339 pula ($434) for citizens, 13,055 pula ($1,306) for noncitizens, and 4,731 pula ($473) for all employees.
+The cabinet determined wage policy based on recommendations from the National Economic, Manpower, and Incomes Committee, which consisted of representatives of the government, private sector, and Botswana Federation of Trade Unions.
+The Ministry of Employment, Labor Productivity, and Skills Development is responsible for enforcing the minimum wage, and each of the country’s districts had at least one labor inspector.

 The law permits a maximum 48-hour workweek, exclusive of overtime, which is payable at time-and-a-half.
 The law does not specifically outline rest periods or prohibit excessive compulsory overtime.
 The law prescribes a 40-hour workweek for most modern private sector jobs and a 40-hour workweek for the public sector.
 The labor law also applies to farm and migrant workers.